jah18181/ytvancedx/README.md

 * [Source code](#source-code)
 * [Stargazers over time](#stargazers-over-time)

+# Introduction
+This project was created after discontinuation of Vanced official aswell wars between Unofficial Vanced and ReVanced Extended.
+Its not `YouTube Vanced` and just is the CLONE of `YouTube Vanced`.
+The project are in development and will going release soon as possible!

 # Features
+- Same as Official `YouTube Vanced`

-- YouTube Vanced blocks ads from YouTube and uses SponsorBlock to skip in-video sponsor segments
+- YouTube Vanced+ blocks ads from YouTube and uses SponsorBlock to skip in-video sponsor segments
 - The picture-in-picture mode allows watching videos in a floating window
 - Background play allows playing video sound in background
 - Forced VP9 codec